8 Day Trips from Malaga

 How to Get There?

-Driving: Antequera is about a 45-minute drive from Malaga.
-This straightforward route allows you to enjoy the scenery.
+Driving: Antequera and the natural park are about a 45-minute drive from Malaga.
+Driving is straightforward with views along the way.

-Public Transport: Buses and trains are available from Malaga.
-But having a car is ideal for visiting El Torcal.
-If you take public transport, check the schedules in advance to coordinate your visits.
+Public transport: You can take public transport to Antequera, as there are buses and trains from Malaga.
+But a car is paramount to visit El Torcal.
+If using public transport, check the schedule in advance to plan adequately for your visit.

 Top Sights

 Dolmens of Antequera: These ancient stone structures are a UNESCO World Heritage site.
-They represent some of the oldest megalithic monuments in Europe.
-The Dolmen de Menga and Dolmen de Viera are particularly noteworthy and are fascinating to explore.
+They are some of the oldest megalithic monuments in Europe.
+The Dolmen de Menga and Dolmen de Viera are impressive and interesting to explore.

-Antequera Castle: Perched on a hill, this castle offers panoramic views of the town and surrounding mountains.
+Antequera Castle: Located on a hill, this castle provides fantastic views of Antequera and the surrounding towns and mountains.
 The fortress dates back to the 14th century.

 Day trip from Malaga to El Torcal Natural Park, Spain